zjhgx/JavaAnalytics/README.md

 * If the table has a multiple-column index, any leftmost prefix of the index can be used by the optimizer to look up rows.
 For example, if you have a three-column index on (col1, col2, col3), you have indexed search capabilities on (col1), (col1, col2), and (col1, col2, col3).
 * To retrieve rows from other tables when performing joins.
 MySQL can use indexes on columns more efficiently if they are declared as the same type and size.
 In this context, VARCHAR and CHAR are considered the same if they are declared as the same size.
 * For comparisons between nonbinary string columns, both columns should use the same character set.
 For example, comparing a utf8 column with a latin1 column precludes use of an index.
+* Comparison of dissimilar columns (comparing a string column to a temporal or numeric column, for example) may prevent use of indexes if values cannot be compared directly without conversion.
+For a given value such as 1 in the numeric column, it might compare equal to any number of values in the string column such as '1', ' 1', '00001', or '01.e1'.
+This rules out use of any indexes for the string column.
 *

 ### Optimizing InnoDB Queries
 * Do not specify too many or too long columns in the primary key, because these column values are duplicated in each secondary index.
 When an index contains unnecessary data, the I/O to read this data and memory to cache it reduce the performance and scalability of the server.
+* Do not create a separate secondary index for each column, because each query can only make use of one index.
+Indexes on rarely tested columns or columns with only a few different values might not be helpful for any queries.
+If you have many queries for the same table, testing different combinations of columns, try to create a small number of concatenated indexes rather than a large number of single-column indexes.
+If an index contains all the columns needed for the result set (known as a covering index), the query might be able to avoid reading the table data at all.
+* If an indexed column cannot contain any NULL values, declare it as NOT NULL when you create the table.
+The optimizer can better determine which index is most effective to use for a query, when it knows whether each column contains NULL values.
+* Primary Key Optimization: Query performance benefits from the NOT NULL optimization, because it cannot include any NULL values.
+With the InnoDB storage engine, the table data is physically organized to do ultra-fast lookups and sorts based on the primary key column or columns.
+* Foreign Key Optimization: If a table has many columns, and you query many different combinations of columns, it might be efficient to split the less-frequently used data into separate tables with a few columns each, and relate them back to the main table by duplicating the numeric ID column from the main table.
+That way, each small table can have a primary key for fast lookups of its data, and you can query just the set of columns that you need using a join operation.
+Depending on how the data is distributed, the queries might perform less I/O and take up less cache memory because the relevant columns are packed together on disk.
+(To maximize performance, queries try to read as few data blocks as possible from disk; tables with only a few columns can fit more rows in each data block.)
 *

+### Avoiding Full Table Scans
+REASON
+* There are no usable restrictions in the ON or WHERE clause for indexed columns.
+* You are comparing indexed columns with constant values and MySQL has calculated (based on the index tree) that the constants cover too large a part of the table and that a table scan would be faster.
+* You are using a key with low cardinality (many rows match the key value) through another column.
+In this case, MySQL assumes that by using the key it probably will do many key lookups and that a table scan would be faster.

 ### Estimating Query Performance